drew-loukusa/spotify-py-cli/spec.md

 * Other things I'll need
     * EDIT, I need to add the EDIT command...
     * Ability to add and remove songs from a playlist

+## THOUGHTS
+I just need place to put these down...

+I'm trying to decide between JUST providing the functionality that the Spotipy wrapper provides, i.e. wrap the wrapper as a CLI and don't add any additional functionality OR...

+Provide extra functionality.

+For simplicity, I want to JUST expose the functionality that the wrapper provides...
+But, that is also boring.

+I want to add new things to make the CLI more useable than the wrapper...

+So I think I WILL add functionality where I think it will be useful.

+Okay with that decision made, lets make a decision on this:

+Background:
+I want to allow users to provide NAMES to do things.
+ISSUE, IDs are used to do everything in the API, and duplicate names are allowed (for songs, playlists, artitsts, etc).

+Problem:
+When user providse name and the CLI finds dupes, what should it do?
+* Should it auto-pick (if given a flag)
+* Should it ADD/REMOVE/FOLLOW/etc ALL items found by name (given flag)
+* Report to user: Dupes found, and show IDs so user can specify with ID what item to do ACTION on I think I will go with number 3 for now.
+Report dupes, show info, let user specify with id

+Generic follow unfollow etc
+(FOLLOW | UNFOLLOW) FOLLOWABLE_TYPE [Name | -id ID]